 When it comes to fundraising and all the challenges it entails in its various forms, most fundraisers would agree there’s nothing more gut-wrenching than asking for donations in person.

-Asking in person, however, has many advantages over other fundraising methods.
+The in-person ask for donations, however, has many advantages over other fundraising methods.

 Why is it so?